-EXCLUSIVE: Greg Norman discusses LIV Golf event in Westfield
+Greg Norman talks about why LIV Golf chose Westfield for tournament

 LIV Golf CEO Greg Norman, a two-time major champion, was in Westfield on Thursday.
 While at the golf course, News 8 Sports’ Andrew Chernoff spoke exclusively to Norman about why Chatham Hills was the selected to host a LIV Golf event next year.

 “I’ve been through Indiana quite a few times in the past,” Norman said.
-“Some of my friends – ex-basketball player Larry Bird.
-So I’ve spent quite a bit of time around here.
+“Some of my friends, ex-basketball player Larry Bird.
+So, I’ve spent quite a bit of time around here.
 I knew this neck of the woods was starving for the game of golf.”

 Norman was a longtime friend of legendary golf course designer Pete Dye.
 Dye designed the course at Chatham Hills, which makes it even more special to Norman that LIV Golf is going to play on the course his friend designed.